-They flicker.
 Metal halide and HPS lights are susceptible to flickering; it’s just the way they are made.
 If you have MH or HPS technology in your gym you may be experiencing this already, especially if your fixtures are older than a few years.

 They buzz.
 This is basically the same situation as the previous; MH and HPS are susceptible to buzzing throughout their lifespan.
 Even worse, your lights could both flicker and buzz at the same time.
 This can cause issues for people in the gym and make it unbearable to stay for long or at all.

-Lumen depreciation is bad.
 All lights depreciate in the amount of lumens they output, even LED.
 But the thing with HPS and metal halide is that they depreciate faster and overall more than LED products do.
 Overtime this can cause an under lit gymnasium which can eventually cause safety issues if it goes too far.